BostonUniversitySeniorDesign/21-05-Re3/README_Software.md

 ```

-- Dockerfile: template Dockerfile used for reproducibility projects.
+- `Dockerfile`: template Dockerfile used for reproducibility projects.
 Arguments are passed to this file and used to build images for the user’s projects
-  app.py: this is the main file driving the Flask application.
+- `app.py`: this is the main file driving the Flask application.
 This Flask application is hosted in a Kubernetes cluster in its own pod.
-- cloudbuild.yaml: this file specifies configurations for Cloud Build processes.
+- `cloudbuild.yaml`: this file specifies configurations for Cloud Build processes.
 For example, it specifies where to store container images in our artifact registry once images finish building.
-- execute_files.py: this is a helper file that has a function that can execute R files using subprocess calls.
+- `execute_files.py`: this is a helper file that has a function that can execute R files using subprocess calls.
 This file exists in all user project containers and is used inside of Kubernetes jobs when users run projects.
-- file_util.py: another helper file that has functions that are used to pull user uploaded files into running Kubernetes jobs so they can be executed
+- `file_util.py`: another helper file that has functions that are used to pull user uploaded files into running Kubernetes jobs so they can be executed
-- get_and_exec.py: the main python script that is executed inside of the Kubernetes jobs that pulls user files from file storage and executes them using exexcute_files.py
+- `get_and_exec.py`: the main python script that is executed inside of the Kubernetes jobs that pulls user files from file storage and executes them using exexcute_files.py
-- run_workflow.sh: entrypoint file inside of user project images
+- `run_workflow.sh`: entrypoint file inside of user project images

 #### Reproducibility Architecture Diagram